PJLab-ADG/DriveArena/README.md

 ## 🏁 Leaderboard of Driving Agents

-We provide a leaderboard to present the driving performance evaluation of driving agents with our simulation plattform.
-For the explantation of each evaluation metric, please check out our [paper]( ).
+We provide a leaderboard to present the driving performance evaluation of driving agents with our simulation platform.
+For the explanation of each evaluation metric, please check out our [paper]( ).

 ### 1. Open-loop Evaluation Leaderboard